How to identify a single phase or 3-phase power supply

 • Even better, both of the above.

-Send it to a knowledgeable professional within your region.
-Electrical characteristics of single-phase or 3-phase power supplies are common within areas.
-If you’re located in Perth or Bunbury region of Western Australia, we can assist, contact sales support.
+Send it to a knowledgeable professional in your region.
+Electrical characteristics of single-phase or 3-phase power supplies are common in localities.
+If you’re located in Perth or Bunbury, Western Australia, we can assist.
+Contact sales support.

-Extra assistance: Struggling to find someone to ask or send the image to?
+Extra assistance: Are you struggling to find someone to ask or send the image to?
 Try posting your snapshot to your social media feed proposing the single-phase or 3-phase question.

 6: Existing Appliance Identity

 Identify if you have any existing 3-phase appliances in your house.
-If your home possesses an extra powerful 3-phase air conditioner or a 3-phase pump of some kind, then the only way these fixed appliances will operate is with a 3-phase power supply.
+If your home possesses an extra powerful 3-phase air conditioner or a 3-phase pump, then these fixed appliances will only operate with a 3-phase power supply.
 Therefore, you have 3-phase power.

 Level up your knowledge before buying.
-Don’t be fooled by higher watt class solar panels being so-called “better technology”.
-With no standard solar module sizes anymore, often higher Watt panels are made bigger and heavier.
+Don’t be fooled by higher-watt class solar panels being so-called “better technology.”
+With no standard solar module sizes, higher-watt panels are often made bigger and heavier.
 Due to this cumbersome nature, these panels aren’t always ideal for residential installation types.
-As wafer sizes have been steadily increasing, gauging module technology by cell size can be a little deceiving also.
-Cut through the sales spin and read Reasons to avoid installing higher-power solar panels on your home.
+As wafer sizes have steadily increased, gauging module technology by cell size can be slightly deceiving.
+Cut through the sales spin: Reasons to avoid installing higher-power solar panels on your home.

 Like this article?